SPOKANE, Wash. — Editor's note: Above video was published in April 2019

 The cat café will open at 6704 N. Nevada St. in Suite No. 1.

 Owners Justyn Cozza and his wife, Torri, were inspired by cat cafes in the Seattle and Portland areas.

-Adoptions will take place at Kitty Cantina, with all fees going directly to the partner shelter SpokAnimal.
+When social distancing measures ease, adoptions will take place at Kitty Cantina, with all fees going directly to the partner shelter SpokAnimal.
 Cats would be spayed and neutered, vaccinated, microchipped and adoption-ready.

 Kitty Cantina recently shared a video on Instagram of construction progress on the café’s cat room, where the cats will be housed apart from guests.

 The café's Kitty Lounge will offer a place for cats to roam free without the presence of cages.
 An on-site caretaker would also be available to answer questions and keep up with cleaning.